Vancouver Mall

-Vancouver Mall is a shopping mall owned by Cenntenial Real Estate, and located in the city of Vancouver, Washington, U.S., which is within the Portland (Oregon) metropolitan area.
+Vancouver Mall is a shopping mall owned by Cenntenial Real Estate, and located in the city of Vancouver, Washington, U.S., which is within the Portland metropolitan area.
 It is anchored by Gold's Gym, H&M, JCPenney, Macy's, AMC, Hobby Lobby, Round One, and Old Navy.
 Longtime past anchor stores included Meier & Frank, Sears, Nordstrom and Mervyn's.
-Opened in August, 1977, Vancouver Mall is located near an interchange between Interstate 205 and State Route 500.
-Open Sunday - Fridays 11am - 8pm Open Saturdays 10am - 8pm.
+Opened in August 1977, Vancouver Mall is located near an interchange between Interstate 205 and State Route 500.